12 Plants That Repel Lizards

 Sage is one of the best plants that repel lizards from your home.
 This fragrant herb has been used for centuries as a natural pest deterrent and is very effective against lizards.

-The pungent aroma of sage makes it unappealing to lizards, and they tend to stay away from areas where it is planted.
+Sage’s pungent aroma makes it unappealing to lizards, who tend to avoid areas where it is planted.

 Sage is easy to grow and requires minimal maintenance, making it an excellent option for homeowners who want to keep lizards out of their homes without resorting to harsh chemicals.

-Additionally, sage can also be used in cooking and has various health benefits, making it a versatile and valuable herb in your garden.
+Sage is also used in cooking and has various health benefits, making it a versatile and valuable herb in your garden.

 So, if you’re looking for a natural way to keep lizards away, consider planting some sage in your garden today!